dirizar/StudyHelper/README.md

 # StudyHelper
-My first program in python (Helps me to study)
+My first program in python (Helpsme to study)
+I dare you to ROAST/me